-Just enter this coupon code: CREATEAPROWEBSITE
+Just enter this coupon code: CREATEAPRO

 Then just simply review your order details and checkout.

-Step #3: Set Up and Install WordPress
+Step 2: Set up and install WordPress

 Through HostGator One-Click Install

 There are a few ways to install WordPress but the quickest and easiest is with the one-click install.

-To Create a Website with WordPress, Use One-Click Installation:Here are the steps you should follow to do this:
+Here are the steps you should follow to do this: